gabrielsorato/gabrielsorato/README.md

 ### Hi there 👋

-- 🔭 I’m currently searching for a job
+- 🔭 Web Analytics on Nação Digital
 - 🌱 I’m currently learning JAVA, JAVASCRIPT, REACT
 - 📫 How to reach me: @gabrielsorato or gabrielsorato29@gmail.com